jaymig/wxo-demo/README.md

 # wxo-demo

-Demo skills for Watsonx Orchestrate
+Demo skills for Watsonx Orchestrate can be [found here](https://jaymig.github.io/wxo-demo/)